How to make German Buttercream

 - Cream buttercream until light and airy.
 To do this correctly, it is important that the butter is at room temperature but not too soft.
 Soft butter will cream but not be able to fluffy.

-- Do not beat buttercream while it is very chilled.
-The cold fat in the butter separates from the liquid and the emulsion you just created breaks.
-Ideally, you can just let the buttercream rest outside the fridge for a while until it's not hard.
+- Buttercream separating/curdling – Do not beat buttercream while it is very chilled.
+The cold fat in the butter separates from the liquid, and the emulsion you just created breaks.
+Ideally, you can just let the buttercream rest outside the fridge for a while until it’s not hard.
 Or you can use a hair dryer to gently warm the outside of the bowl until you see the edges of the buttercream soften a bit.
-Then whip it with a paddle attachment.
+Then, whip it with a paddle attachment.

-- Always use gel or powdered food colors for any buttercream.
+- Coloring buttercream – Always use gel or powdered food colors for any buttercream.
 The food colors available at the grocery store are liquid-based and not suitable for cake decorating purposes.
-Hence, they will alter the consistency of your buttercream giving you a runny icing or sometimes even break the buttercream when you add too much
+Hence, they will alter the consistency of your buttercream, giving you runny icing or sometimes even breaking the buttercream when you add too much.

 Storage